 In addition to completing the Core Courses, which fulfill the major requirement in biochemistry, students must complete a Minor.
 Students generally complete this requirement in the second year but may do so at any point over the first three years.
-You may choose to minor in one of three tracks within the Biochemistry Program: Genome Biochemistry, Supramolecular Complexes, or Chemical and Physical Biology.
+You may choose to minor in one of two tracks within the Biochemistry Program: Genome Biochemistry and Supramolecular Complexes.
 To meet the internal minor requirement, six hours of work must be completed within one of these areas.
 Students may also elect to pursue minors outside Biochemistry should that coursework support their research interests (see below).
 A faculty representative from the minor program must serve on the student's advisory committee and the outside program sets the requirements for degree completion.